rayzhuu/Blood-Pressure-Regression/README.md

 # Blood-Pressure-Regression
-Final research project in a data collection course concerning the regression analysis between blood pressure and researched variables
-The PDF listed is the final product where as all the code and various graphs constructed for the project are shown above.
+This final research project from a data collection course that explores the connection between blood pressure and different variables.
+The project's final PDF report displays all the results, along with several graphs that were created using code.
+The findings are both intriguing and informative, making it a great resource for anyone interested in medical data analysis.